ctb/titus-blog/src/research-software-reuse.rst

 of general competence.

-The bottom line is this: if the code looks badly written and ignores essentially all major tenets of modern software design, I'd be willing to bet that it's seriously wrong in places.
-Not because the authors aren't good scientists, not because of some lack of Dalai Lama blessing, but because software engineering is *hard* **hard** *hard*, and if you can't be bothered to learn how to use version control, you shouldn't be trusted to write software.
+The bottom line is this: if the code looks badly written and ignores essentially all major tenets of modern software design, it's probably seriously wrong in places.
+Not because the authors aren't good scientists, not because of some lack of Dalai Lama blessing, but because software engineering is *hard* **hard** *hard*, and if you can't be bothered to learn how to use version control, you shouldn't be trusted to write important software.

-This is true in much the same way that basic lab practices are indicative and important.
+This is true in much the same way that using basic lab practices are both importand indicative.
 If you wander into someone's lab and you see someone using TA buffer with lots of solid precipitate to pour a gel shift gel under the advisor's eyes, might you not wonder about the reliability of said lab's results?
-If the lab's PI says "don't worry about those negative PCR controls, they're always negative" -- run screaming, amiright?
+If the lab's PI says "don't worry about those negative PCR controls, they're always negative and it's a waste of reagents to run them" -- run screaming, amiright?

 Every now and then some slick shyster comes my way (`usually Randy Olson <http://www.randalolson.com/>`__ or someone else from `Chris